 Special Duty Assignment Pay: Special duty pay is for enlisted Soldiers in jobs that have been designated as extremely difficult or involve an unusual degree of responsibility.
 Examples of these jobs include parachuting instructors, fuel specialists, and combat controllers.
 Monthly amounts range from $75 to $450 depending on the Special Duty Assignment designation.

 Special Pay for Psychologists and Non-Physician Health Care Providers: In an effort to enhance the professional environment for non-physician provides and to ensure the highest quality of care, the Army provides an incentive pay for Psychologists and Non-Physician Healthcare Care Providers.
 Eligibility requirements are have a post-baccalaureate degree; be an Army officer designated as a Psychologist or Non-Physician healthcare provider; and certified by a professional board in their clinical specialty.
-The monthly payments range from $166.66 to $416.66 depending on the years of creditable service.
+Payment ranges from $2,000 to $5,000 per year, dependent on years of creditable service.
+Paid monthly.

 Special Pay for Dental Officers: In an effort to narrow the gap between Army and civilian compensation for Dental professionals, the Army provides additional compensation through five main areas: Accession Bonus, Variable Special Pay, Board Certified Special Pay, Additional Special Pay, and Multiyear Retention Bonus.

-- Accession Bonus: An individual who executes a written agreement to accept a commission as an officer of the Dental Corps of the Army to serve on active duty for a period of not less than four years is entitled to an accession bonus of up to $75,000.
+Accession Bonus : An individual who executes a written agreement to accept a commission as an officer of the Dental Corps of the Army to serve on active duty for a period of not less than four years is entitled to an accession bonus of up to $200,000.

-- Variable Special Pay (VSP): An Officer of the Dental Corps of the Army on active duty for at least one year is entitled to monthly VSP payments ranging from $250 to $1,000 depending on pay grade and the years of creditable service.
+Variable Special Pay (VSP) : An Officer of the Dental Corps of the Army on active duty for at least one year is entitled to VSP payments ranges from annual $3,000 to $12,000, paid monthly depending on pay grade and the years of creditable service.

-- Board Certified Special Pay (BCP): An Officer certified by an American Dental Specialty Examining Board recognized by the American Dental Association or awarded a Board Certification Equivalency Certificate issued by the Department of Defense is entitled to monthly BCP payments ranging from $208 to $500 depending on the years of creditable service.
+Board Certified Special Pay (BCP) : An Officer certified by an American Dental Specialty Examining Board recognized by the American Dental Association or awarded a Board Certification Equivalency Certificate issued by the Department of Defense is entitled to $2,500 to $6,000 per year, paid monthly depending on the years of creditable service.

 Special Pay for Medical Officers: An Officer of the Medical Corps of the Army, who is on active duty under a call or order to active duty for a period of at least one year, is entitled to additional compensation from three main areas: Variable Special Pay, Board Certified Pay, and Incentive Special Pay.

-- Variable Special Pay (VSP): An Officer of the Medical Corps of the Army on active duty for a period of not less than one year is entitled to monthly VSP payments ranging from $100.00 to $1,000.00 depending on pay grade and the years of creditable service.
+Variable Special Pay (VSP) : An Officer of the Medical Corps of the Army on active duty for a period of not less than one year is entitled to payment ranging from $1,200 to $12,000 a year, paid out monthly depending on pay grade and the years of creditable service.

-- Board Certified Pay (BCP): An Officer of the Medical Corps of the Army certified by an American Medical or Osteopathic Specialty Examining Board or a Board Certification Equivalency is entitled to monthly BCP payments ranging from $208.33 to $500.00 depending on the years of creditable service.
+Board Certified Pay (BCP) : An Officer of the Medical Corps of the Army certified by an American Medical or Osteopathic Specialty Examining Board or a Board Certification Equivalency is entitled to payments ranging from $2,500 to $6,000 per year, paid out monthly depending on the years of creditable service.

-- Incentive Special Pay (ISP): An Officer of the Medical Corps of the Army who signs an agreement to remain on active duty for not less than one year may receive an annual bonus ranging from $20,000 to $60,000 depending on the specialty qualification and whether they receive Multiyear Special Pay.
+Incentive Special Pay (ISP) : An Officer of the Medical Corps of the Army who signs an agreement to remain on active duty for not less than one year may receive an annual bonus up to $75,000 depending on the specialty qualification and whether they receive Multiyear Special Pay.

-- Multiyear Special Pay (MSP): A medical officer who signs a written agreement to remain on active duty for 2, 3, or 4 years may be paid an annual retention bonus that ranges from $12,000 to $60,000 depending on the length of active duty contract and the medical officer's specialty.
+Multiyear Special Pay (MSP) : A medical officer who signs a written agreement to remain on active duty for 2, 3, or 4 years may be paid an annual retention bonus up to $75,000 depending on the length of active duty contract and the medical officer's specialty.